 DOC-1234, for example).
 For more on the mechanics of how we use GitHub, see Managing the GitHub boards.

 Our team is the Tech Docs team.
 We're collectively responsible for docs.newrelic.com and sundry writing content.
-Our team is further divided into two agile squads (The Odd Squad and The Amp Squad), one squad for each manager.
+Our team is further divided into multiple agile squads.

-Each squad is responsible for its own grooming and sprint planning, but the managers and scrum masters coordinate grooming to ensure we're meeting our overall goals as a team.
+Each squad is responsible for its own grooming and sprint planning, but the managers coordinate to ensure we're meeting our overall goals as a team.